AnantHariharan1996/Calculate_Excitation_Ratios/README.md

 ## Output File Format

 The output file contains the raw excitation of each surface wave mode.
-Each column corresponds to a different surface wave mode with a different radial order n and also a different period, corresponding to a different angular order.
+Each column corresponds to the excitation for a different surface wave mode with a different radial order n and a different period, corresponding to a different angular order.
-The first row is the mode number.
+HEADERS: The first row is the mode number.
 The second row is the period we wanted to search for.
 The third row is the -actual- period that corresponds to the specific n,l combination of that- this is typically extremely close to the period you wanted to find.

-Each row below this corresponds to the corresponding row in your input file.
+Each row below this corresponds to excitation.
+So if you want excitation ratios (e.g. relative to the fundamental mode), divide excitation by the mode corresponding to the fundamental mode.

-CAVEATS:
+## CAVEATS:
 Works only for mode within a certain range, depending on which earth model.
 The code will let you know what modes are not retrieved if we don't have the corresponding eigenfunction saved.